Ybalrid/Voron2-UNIT-01-KlipperConfig/README.md

 ### Basic OS install.

 This machine runs on an Orange Pi 3 LTS.
-The OS I use is Armbian, specifically [*whatever is the current minimal Debian based version downloadable here*](https://www.armbian.com/orangepi3-lts/)
+The OS I use is Armbian, bullseye.
+Kernel newer than 5.15 do not work well on this board.
+I don't care why, I just keep using an older version.

 - Download the image
 - Use a software like Balena Etcher to install it to the micro SD card